What is the most cliche photo on Instagram that you can think of?

 We all know how cliches are created – something gets repeated over and over again until it loses its original meaning or effect.

 Take Emma, a casual Instagram user, just like one of us.
 She was subscribed to several travel bloggers, some popular and not so much.
-One day she was browsing through the feed and noticed something.
+One day, while browsing through the feed, she noticed something.
 There were several identical photos.
 Was it a software glitch?
 Did some blogger upload one photo several times?
 Nope.
-Turns out, those photos were from different bloggers.
+It turns out that those photos were taken by different bloggers.
 Yet, they all looked the same.

 Thus, @insta_repeat was born.